Literature review

 The Expanded Design Cycle

 There are several variations of the design cycle but the one adopted here is Think Make Improve (TMI) first proposed by Martinez and Stager in 2013.
 “Reducing the process to three steps minimises talking and maximises doing” (Martinez & Stager, 2019, p.
 54).
 TMI is an example of the maxim to “make everything as simple as possible but not simpler” which is widely attributed to Albert Einstein.
 Children are unlikely to forget the three steps in TMI in contrast to existing design models which “may be too wordy or abstract for young learners” (Martinez & Stager, 2019, p.
 54).
-The expanded language in Year 2 of ‘Investigating and defining’, ‘Generating and designing’, ‘Producing and implementing’, and ‘Evaluating’ is from the Australian Curriculum (Technology).
-The Year 4 version retains the previous versions but with the additional dynamics introduced in the Stanford Design Cycle (Shanks, 2010) which adults use to identify commercial opportunities and develop new products, namely: empathise, define, ideate, prototype, and test.
+The expanded language in Year 5 of ‘Investigating and defining’, ‘Generating and designing’, ‘Producing and implementing’, and ‘Evaluating’ is from the Australian Curriculum (Technology).
+The Year 6 version retains the previous versions but with the additional dynamics introduced in An introduction to design thinking (Shanks, 2010) from the Institute of Design at Stanford, namely; empathise, define, ideate, prototype, and test.

 Learning in a mutual zone of proximal development